niulinlnc/enterprise-extensions/sale_subscription_ux/README.rst

 #.
 If you have a sale order that have both, subscription products and products
    that generate projects or tasks, then the created subscriptions will re use the analytic account that was created for the project/tasks.
+#.
+Add sequence on sale subscriptions lines that let us to order the
+   subscription lines.

 Installation
 ============